nextlevelshit/web-coding-classes/WCC-Glossary/README.md

 ### Bug

 A bug is a coding error that usually causes glitches.
-The term got its name from an incident, where an actual bug was pulled out of the Mark II coumputer.
+The term got its name from an incident, where an actual bug was pulled out a computer.

 <sup>*Source: https://searchsoftwarequality.techtarget.com/definition/bug*</sup>